img02/leetcode/926 Flip String to Monotone Increasing/README.md

                                                             this is because it's determined to be less steps to flip all 1s than all 0s in current subsection.
-                                                            Notice how now the min_flips includes 1s and not just 0s for this subsection, which will apply to the whole string
+                                                            Notice how now the min_flips includes 1s and not just 0s for this subsection, which will apply and carry forward towards the whole string
 __________________
 |1  0  1  0  0  1| 1  0  1     | 3       | 2
 _____________________